Day 45 – 1st of August, 2015

 It’s late in the afternoon, I should be looking for a good place to set up my camp before the dogs will wake up from their siesta and start to terrorise me.
 But the sun is still incredibly warm and I’m in a lazy mood.
 Lazy and dreamy.
 I’m gently pedalling my way through the beautiful mountain landscape near Drvar.

 When suddenly a car passes by and stops right in front of me, I immediately wake up.
 Within a second I feel fear instead of laziness.
 I’m powerless and fragile, I’m a girl on a bike, alone.
 There is really nothing I can do when someone decides to hurt me.
 Except hoping for the best.
 And have faith in people.

 This man’s name is Ranko.
-Forty five minutes after he explained how I could find the lake (by marking the roads I should ignore with a cross and writing down names of towns that wouldn’t be on signposts since there were none), Ranko realised that he forgot to give me his phone number and jumped in his car.
+Forty-five minutes after he explained how I could find the lake (by marking the roads I should ignore with a cross and writing down names of towns that wouldn’t be on signposts since there were none), Ranko realized that he forgot to give me his phone number and jumped in his car.